cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

       [Toggleable UI],[The user should be able to switch between different calendar types, e.g. weekly, monthly, yearly], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
 The program has to use their preset absence codes.],

-  ), caption: ("Features that are missing in the current holiday planner.")
+  ), caption: ("Features that are missing in the current holiday planner at KMD.")
 ) <missing-features-table>